-You already wrote your intangible intention.
+You already wrote your intentions.
 Now you will take your intention writing a step further by learning a bit more about wording intentions and then rewriting your original intention more powerfully in today’s activity.
 Today, focus on the following concepts:

 Begin your intent with the power words “I AM”